chadgeary/cloudblock/lightsail/README.md

 # Reference
 End-to-end DNS encryption with DNS-based ad-blocking.
 Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS).
-Built in AWS with an ARM EC2 instance using Terraform, Ansible, and Docker.
+Built in AWS with a lightsail instance using Terraform, Ansible, and Docker.

 ![Diagram](../diagram.png)